2018. It’s been a very good year so far!

 Undaunted, Mr. Man went back into the studio, re-recorded some of the songs, and released his debut CD End of the Rainbow.
 This CD made many Top Ten lists for the year, and inspired JD Considine (Rolling Stone) to write…

 “A near-perfect example of how jazz and soul can be combined as pop.”

 That started the ball rolling, and it hasn’t stopped since.
 Slim Man has released 12 CDs, including the latest one “Young at Heart“, a collection of Dino, Frank, and Nat songs that swing like Vegas in the 60s.

 In the late 1990s, Slim Man started another band, Bona Fide, an instrumental group whose combination of funk and jazz brought forth the Number One single “X Ray Hip”.
 Bona Fide also received the Best New Artist Award at the Smooth Jazz Awards.
 They’ve released 4 CDs, the latest produced by Marc Antoine.

-Not content with just writing music, Slim Man has written screenplays, the latest of which, The Marlboro Man, is currently being pitched around Hollywood.
+Not content with just writing music, Slim Man has written screenplays, the latest of which, Marlboro Men, is currently being pitched around Hollywood.

-Slim Man released a cookbook last year, Slim Man Cooks, which features 52 recipes of his own creation, and 52 funny stories about growing up Slim.
-There are links in the cookbook to more than 40 cooking videos.
+Slim Man recently released a cookbook, Slim Man Cooks, which features 52 recipes of his own creation, and 52 funny stories about growing up Slim.
+There are links in the cookbook to more than 50 cooking videos.

 And we thought we’d close with this…Slim Man sang for Pope John Paul II at the Vatican on Christmas Day, 1999.